 We crossed a bridge over the gently rushing river Vispa carrying along chunks of melted snow.
 The vista of myriad shades of chalets and boutiques lining the river with a backdrop of colossal mountains made for an absolute stunner.
 The fresh air and chilly weather had made Chhavi soon doze off into her dad’s cozy arms.

 Switzerland has that charm in it that won’t keep you disappointed for long.
-The cable car ascended sweeping the snowed chalets of the town below and the only vista as far as our eyes could see were the majestic alps.
+The cable car ride was as exciting as any other Swiss rides ascending sweeping the snowed chalets of the town below and the only vista as far as our eyes could see were the majestic Alps.